top of page

 Introduction

-Early Education in Prehistoric Societies
+Education in Prehistoric and Early Societies

-Education in Ancient Civilizations
+The Emergence of Formal Education in Ancient Civilizations

 Mesopotamia and Egypt